 - The previous network is deleted from the deployment.
 Learn more.

-- Ability to share a single action based extensibility across multiple projects.
-Learn more
+- Ability to share a extensibility action across multiple projects.
+Learn more.

 - Apply AD policies to select cloud zones in a project based on tags.